 These thirty lines were then grouped into two new tests of 15 RILs each based on maturity date.
-These two new tests are named Test 1 and Test 2.
+These two new tests were named Test 1 and Test 2.
 Yield check cultivars were again assigned to each test to match the maturity dates of the RILs that were in each test.
 Cultivars Dunphy, Dilday, and NC-Raleigh were used as checks in Test 1 and Dunphy, Ellis, N10-697, and Osage were used as checks in Test 2.

 These two tests were grown in both the 2020 and 2021 seasons.
 These tests were grown in CLA and CAS in 2020 and CAS and PLY in 2021.
 RILs were grown in a randomized complete block design with four replications in each location.
-The same phenotypes were evaluated for each genotype in the 2020 and 2021 seasons using the same methodology that was employed in the 2019 season.
+The same phenotypes were evaluated for each line each season using the same methodology that was employed in the 2019 season.

 Statistical Analysis